 Is Google Play a hot bed of malware?

-The idea that malware-infected apps are proliferating in Google Play is popular and there is some statistical evidence to back it.
-At the recent NetEvents Americas a BT (British Telecom), security expert Jill Knesek suggested that up to a third of Android applications carried some form of malware (based on a test of 1,000 apps) and that most devices are compromised.
+The idea that malware-infected apps are proliferating in Google Play is popular, but is there any statistical evidence to back it?
+At NetEvents Americas back in 2012 a BT (British Telecom), security expert Jill Knesek suggested that up to a third of Android applications carried some form of malware (based on a test of 1,000 apps) and that most devices are compromised.
 It was widely reported, but not true.
 ZDNet questioned BT on the subject and it backpedaled, saying that it no longer wishes to talk about the subject.
 The claims have yet to be supported by any released report.

 So is all this talk really just scaremongering designed to panic you into installing antivirus software?
 Chris DiBona, Open Source Programs Manager at Google, certainly thought so when he released an update tackling the topic on his Google+ account back in November, 2011.
 In it, he argued that: “Yes, virus companies are playing on your fears to try to sell you bs protection software for Android, RIM and iOS.
 They are charlatans and scammers.
 IF you work for a company selling virus protection for Android, RIM or iOS, you should be ashamed of yourself.”